 My theory is that many of these Himalayan flowering plants, both early in the season, or late into the autumn are capable of producing either more, or higher quality, nectar under cooler damper conditions, than many other plants, like Asters, which the honeybees here rarely visit other than around midday, or in warmer sunshine.

-An awareness of how our tough honeybees will continue to forage even in cool windy or damp conditions and on fading plants which still have a few flowers, has meant a rethink with later cutting back of stands of flowers, in a juggling game which must still be completed before the first snowdrop bulb shoots begin to emerge in early to mid November.
+An awareness of how our tough honeybees will continue to forage even in very cool, windy or damp conditions and on fading plants which still have a few flowers, has meant a rethink with later cutting back of stands of flowers, in a juggling game which must still be completed before the first snowdrop bulb shoots begin to emerge in early to mid November.